ainfosec/FISSURE/README.md

+This branch is deprecated and will only be used for updating third-party tools dependent on older versions of software.
+Use the Python3 branch for the latest code.

+---

-# FISSURE - The RF Framework
+# ~FISSURE - The RF Framework~

 <img src="/docs/Icons/README/logo.png">